GLYCAM-Web/gems/gemsModules/conjugate/glycoprotein/README.md

-# GpBuilder Entity
+# GlycoProtein Entity

-The GpBuilder is a tool used to construct glycoproteins with GLYCAM-encoded glycans and a given protein in PDB format by identifying realistic attachment sites for the provided glycans.
+Currently is used exclusively to construct glycoproteins with GLYCAM-encoded glycans and a given protein in PDB format by identifying realistic attachment sites for the provided glycans.

+Future directions will allow for analysis of GP structures, simulations, etc.

 ## Services